paulrosen/abcjs/docs/developers/releasing.md

 * Make changes in `/trunk`
 * When ready to release, make tag with right-click trunk, subversion => Branch or Tag, then pick "any location" and change the location to `.../tags/x.x.x` with the version number.
 * check in all changed files.

+[_] Release a new version of the vscode extension.